adwanAK/adwan_python_core/README.md

 - questions
 - project work

-## lab_bucket
-Contains projects and labs to be discussed and selected and then moved into whichever part they fit best.

 ## more mini-projects/labs
 - tuples
--

 ## labs_todo

-### Ordering
-- 09_conditionals_loops section should come much earlier
-- 11 functions before 10 classes methods

 ### Questions for Caden

-- which version of the book did you use?
 - how did you choose the exercises from the book?
 - shouldn't the students do all exercises from the book?
 - if some, should they be written out in here or just refer to the book?